MiningDAO/DeMine/test/TestCases.md

   - check isPaymentSupported()

 DeMineAgent Redeem Action
+ - [x] with array length not match, should fail
- - [ ] with non token issuer, should fail
+ - [x] with non token issuer, should fail
- - [ ] with unsupported payment method, should fail
+ - [x] with unsupported payment method, should fail
- - [ ] with amount larger than total locked, should fail
+ - [x] with amount larger than total locked, should fail
- - [ ] with not enough tokens to pay, should fail
+ - [x] with not enough tokens to pay, should fail
- - [ ] with correct ids and amounts
+ - [x] with correct ids and amounts
-    - token stats should be updated
+    - token stats should be updated(tokenInfo covered)
-    - cost recipient should be paid with proper payment method
+    - custodian should be paid with proper payment method
     - nft token should be transferred from agent to token issuer
     - Redeem event should be emitted
-    - tokenInfo covered

 DeMineAgent List Action
  - [ ] with sender as non token issuer, should fail